capactio/capact/cmd/terraform-runner/README.md

 - Google Cloud Platform credentials JSON for Service Account with `Cloud SQL Admin` role This is not the Terraform Runner requirement but in example CloudSQL instance is created.

 To get the GCP Service Account you can follow the documentation [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating).
-Then generate the JSON key and download it, to get the credentials JSON.
+Then generate the JSON key and download it to get the credentials JSON.

 ## Usage